Buying your first pair of pole dancing shoes 💕

 Shoes should be tight and stable.
 Remember, they will get looser with time, so don’t worry if they seem very tight in the beginning.

 For dancing, I would definitely recommend shoes WITH ankle straps.

-Patent leather - much wider than clear (at least Pleasers), most likely your toes will be slipping out.
+- Patent leather – much wider than clear (at least Pleasers), most likely your toes will be slipping out.
 People with narrow feet will find them too big.
-Very thin ankle strap doesn't seem very secure.
-I do have few pairs of those but I need to wear them with socks.
+The very thin ankle strap doesn’t seem very secure.
+I do have a few pairs of those, but I need to wear them with socks.

-Some girls are buying shoes size smaller to make sure their toes are not slipping out.
-It never worked for me though!
+Some girls are buying shoe sizes smaller to make sure their toes are not slipping out.
+It never worked for me, though!

-Pleaser - probably the most popular and available brand on the market with so many colours and designs to choose from!
+- Pleaser – is probably the most popular and available brand on the market with so many colors and designs to choose from!

 - Ellie shoes – recommended for girls with narrow feet, the upper shoe tends to run smaller.
 Not as popular as Pleaser.

 - Custom-made – no matter if your feet are very wide or very narrow, they will fit just perfectly.
 Probably the most expensive option, also the most recommended if you are serious about dancing.